Esports Psychology

 This blog has some of the best sport psychology quotes.
 It’s a smörgåsbord of quotes from coaches, athletes and psychologists.

-If you would like us to add your favourite sport psychology quotes paste them into the comments section below.
-Enjoy and please share with your networks.
-You have our full permission to copy and paste any of these to inspire or motivate or whatever.
+If you would like us to add your favourite sports psychology quotes, paste them into the comments section below.
+Enjoy, and please share with your networks.
+You have our full permission to copy and paste any of these to inspire, motivate, or whatever.

 “There’s no way around hard work.
 Embrace it.
 You have to put in the hours because there is always something you can improve on”

-Comment: If you want to go after it in life and explore your full potential as an athlete or performer, you are going to need to put in the work.
+Comment: If you want to pursue something in life and explore your full potential as an athlete or performer, you must do the work.
 Accepting the difficulty that comes from doing hard work is essential.
-As one of the greatest tennis players ever highlighted here, we can all learn from Roger Federer by believing that we can always improve in some capacity.
-A concept known in Japanese as “kaizen”.
+As one of the greatest tennis players ever highlighted here, we can all learn from Roger Federer by believing that we can constantly improve in some capacity.
+A concept that is known in Japanese as “kaizen”.

 “Gold medals aren’t really made of gold.
 They’re made of sweat, determination, and a hard-to-find alloy called guts.”

-Comment: This is such a great sport psychology quote.
-Maybe one of the best of all time hence why it’s at the top.
+Comment: This is such a great sports psychology quote.
 So true.
 The medal, the trophy, and the prize money are just symbols.
 The real reward is the actual hard work.
-To this end, I am aware of many medal winners who don’t even bother to display them.
+To this end, I know many medal winners who don’t even bother to display them.
 They are in boxes collecting dust somewhere.

 “It’s not who’s put up the fastest time in the world that year, or who’s put up the fastest time in the previous four years, but who can get their hand on the wall first today.”

-Comment: This quote perfectly sums up a lot of the early conversations we have with athletes.
-We have this idea that on game day we need to be feeling great and thinking positively, and that we won’t perform well if we aren’t.
+Comment: This quote perfectly sums up many of our early conversations with athletes.
+We have this idea that on game day, we need to be feeling great and thinking positively and that we won’t perform well if we aren’t.
 The reality is that no one feels great on game day.
-The athletes that come out on top are those that can put together the best performance despite how nervous they feel and how unhelpful their thoughts are.
+The athletes who come out on top are those who can put together the best performance despite how nervous they feel and how unhelpful their thoughts are.

 “You miss 100% of the shots you don’t take” and “A good hockey player plays where the puck is.
 A great hockey player plays where the puck is going to be.”

-Comment: This could be the most famous sport psychology quote of all time.
+Comment: This could be the most famous sports psychology quote ever.
 Why?
 Because it’s one of the best from one of the best.

 “People say to me all the time, ‘You have no fear.’
 I tell them, ‘No, that’s not true.
 I’m scared all the time.
 You have to have fear in order to have courage.
 I’m a courageous person because I’m a scared person.”

 Comment: We have this idea that athletes are superhuman.
 They don’t feel nervous or fearful and never doubt their ability.
-This just isn’t the case.
-The top athletes in the world feel all the same things we feel before an important moment, but through years of experience have just become really good at performing with all of those unhelpful thoughts and feelings present.
+This isn’t the case.
+The top athletes in the world feel all the same things we feel before a critical moment, but through years of experience, they have just become good at performing with all of those unhelpful thoughts and feelings present.

 “Champions aren’t made in gyms.
 Champions are made from something they have deep inside of them; a desire, a dream, a vision.”

-Comment: Not sure ‘the greatest’ meant to infer the following but anyway.
-Far too many of the sporting pathways overemphasise physical and technical.
-There is far too little on mental, tactical, and personal.
+Comment: I’m not sure ‘the greatest’ meant to infer the following, but anyway.
+Far too many of the sporting pathways overemphasise physical and technical aspects.
+There is far too little mental, tactical, and personal information.

 “I can only control my performance.
 If I do my best, then I can feel good at the end of the day”

-Comment: One of the greatest Olympians of all time on the importance of focusing on your own performance and effort.
-At Condor Performance, we believe in the importance of focusing on process over outcome.
-A sentiment echoed by Michael Phelps.
+Comment: One of the greatest Olympians of all time emphasized the importance of focusing on one’s own performance and effort.
+At Condor Performance, we believe in the importance of focusing on process over outcome, a sentiment echoed by Michael Phelps.

 “I think that everything is possible as long as you put your mind to it and you put the work and time into it.
 I think your mind really controls everything.”